prasser/jhc/README.md

 for a description of the color scales currently implemented.

 The class JHCLayout allows defining the following offsets and lengths:
-* Offsets: from left, right, top, bottom, between heat map and scale and between labels
+* Offsets: from left, right, top, bottom, between heat map and scale (center) and between labels and the plot
 * Length: length of small and large ticks
-* Rotation: labels for ticks can be rotated and drawn within given maximal bounds
+* Rotation: labels for ticks can be rotated and drawn within a given bound

 Compatibility
 ------